Q&A With The International Kitchen

 Q: I am traveling alone.
 Do you arrange for roommates or do I have to pay the single supplement?

-A: We can always try to find a roommate, but we advise that you confirm based upon paying the single supplement.
+A: We can always try to find a roommate, but most of our solo travelers prefer to pay the single supplement and have their own room.
+We advise that you confirm based upon paying the single supplement.

 Q: If I have a food allergy or diet restrictions can those be accommodated?

-A: We would need to know specifically what your allergies and/or restrictions would be to advise if we can accommodate.
-Please send us an email at email@example.com.
+A: We would need to know specifically what your allergies and/or restrictions are, but usually they can be accommodated.
+Please send us an email at email@example.com to inquire if you have specific restrictions.

 Q: My traveling companion does not want to cook.
 What are the options?

-A: Many of our programs offer a “non cook” option which means they would partake in everything (meals, excursions, etc.) except the actual cooking classes.
+A: Some of our programs offer a “non cook” option which means they would partake in everything (meals, excursions, etc.) except the actual cooking classes.

 Q: Are your trips all inclusive, or are there hidden costs that we discover once there?

-A: Our trips are totally inclusive, sometimes with the exception of a lunch or dinner.
+A: It depends on the trip.
+Most of our trips include everything except perhaps a lunch or dinner.
 We are very explicit in exactly what is included in every trip and what is not.
 Please refer to the 'what's included' section of each cooking vacation.

 Q: How much in advance should we book our trip?